-If you read the comments of the article linked above, you’ll see why people continue to use it.
 As it turns out, losing support does not immediately mean the operating system is a sitting duck in the cybersecurity world.

 By deploying a solid antivirus, maintaining a good firewall, and staying safe while online, you can continue using an old operating system.
 In fact, these are all points we covered in our guide to securing Windows 7 past its support deadline.

 Should You Upgrade to Windows 10 Before 2023?

 If you want to continue to use Windows 8 or 8.1, you can – it’s still very much a safe operating system to use.
 However, for those looking to upgrade to Windows 10, a few options are still available.